dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 ### Example of using `fold` and `build`: pretty-printing a binary tree

 We have shown how to define the `fold` and `build` functions for any Church-encoded type, given the recursion scheme `F` and the corresponding `fmapF` function.
-When working with a specific type, such as a binary tree, it is often convenient to implement the `fold` function and the constructors specifically for that type.
+When working with a specific type, such as a binary tree, it is often convenient to implement specific constructors for that type instead of using the generic `build` function.

 As an example, we will now implement a function that prints a `TreeInt` value in a Lisp-like format such as `"((+1) ((+2) (+3)))"`.